5.0

 Step one – assess your risks

-The initial step involves recognising anything that may cause damage to your business and list the risks your company may face.
+The initial step involves recognising anything that may cause damage to your business and listing the risks your company may face.
 From there, examine the risks, decide who and what could be harmed and rank them in order of priority.

 After you have completed a risk assessment, implement management strategies including disaster recovery plans, crisis management, OH&S procedures and purchase required insurances.